LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 Multi-pass compiler
 ^^^^^^^^^^^^^^^^^^^

-Logtalk is currently implemented using a multi-pass compiler.
+Logtalk is implemented using a *multi-pass* compiler.
 In comparison, some Prolog systems use a multi-pass compiler while others use a single-pass compiler.
 While there are pros and cons with each solution, the most relevant consequence in this context is for the content of source files.
-In Logtalk, entities and predicates only become available (for the runtime system) after the source file is fully compiled and loaded.
+In Logtalk, entities and predicates only become available (for the runtime system) after the source file is successfully compiled and loaded.
 This may prevent some compiler optimizations, notably :term:`static binding`, if some of the referred entities are defined in the same source file.
 On the other hand, the order of predicate directives and predicate definitions is irrelevant.
 In contrast, in a system implemented using a single-pass compiler, the order of the source file terms can and often is significant for proper and successful compilation.
 In these systems, predicates may become available for calling as soon as they are compiled even if the remaining of the source file is yet to be compiled.
 When writing a Logtalk source file the following advice applies:

 - When practical and when performance is critical, define each entity on